gtk-rs/lgpl-docs/gtk/vendor.md

 use the “natural” default size (the size request of the window).

-For more control over a window’s initial size and how resizing works, investigate `WindowExt::set_geometry_hints`.
+For more control over a window’s initial size and how resizing works, investigate `GtkWindowExt::set_geometry_hints`.

-For some uses, `WindowExt::resize` is a more appropriate function.
+For some uses, `GtkWindowExt::resize` is a more appropriate function.
-`WindowExt::resize` changes the current size of the window, rather than the size to be used on initial display. `WindowExt::resize` always affects the window itself, not the geometry widget.
+`GtkWindowExt::resize` changes the current size of the window, rather than the size to be used on initial display. `GtkWindowExt::resize` always affects the window itself, not the geometry widget.

 The default size of a window only affects the first time a window is